GeospatialPython/pyshp/README.md

 # Testing

-The testing framework is pytest, and the tests are located in test_shapefile.py.
+The testing framework is pytest, and the tests are located in ./tests.
-This includes an extensive set of unit tests of the various pyshp features, and tests against various input data.
+This includes an extensive set of unit tests of the various pyshp features in ./tests/test_shapefile.py, and tests against various input data.
-In the same folder as README.md and shapefile.py, from the command line run:
+In the same folder as README.md and pyproject.toml, from the command line run:

 ```shell
 python -m pytest